mazrean/formstream/README.md

 ![](./docs/images/time.png)

 > [!NOTE]
-> FormStream excels in speed by employing a stream for parsing multipart data that meets specific conditions (as shown in the 'FastPath' on the graph).
+> FormStream excels in speed by employing a stream for parsing multipart data that meets specific conditions (as shown in the `FastPath` on the graph).
-> It remains significantly efficient even under less ideal conditions ('SlowPath' on the graph), marginally outperforming [`mime/multipart`](https://pkg.go.dev/mime/multipart).
+> It remains significantly efficient even under less ideal conditions (`SlowPath` on the graph), marginally outperforming [`mime/multipart`](https://pkg.go.dev/mime/multipart).
 > For more details, see [Technical Overview](./#technical-overview).

 ## Installation